-National Baseball Hall of Fame, Cooperstown, NY: Baseball fans can spend several days perusing artifacts from Ty Cobb's sliding pads to bats used by Mickey Mantle and Mark McGwire.
-See Chapter 13.

-Biltmore Estate, Asheville, NC: This is a pricey museum but worth the expenditure.
-The massive 250-room Biltmore mansion and gardens gives an extensive picture of how the other half once lived.
-See Chapter 14.

-Alabama Music Hall of Fame, Tuscumbia, AL: Although the museum only contains the work of musicians who were born or lived in Alabama, the list is extensive, including Nat King Cole, Dinah Washington, Lionel Richie, Toni Tennille, and many others.
+- ✓ National Baseball Hall of Fame, Cooperstown, New York: Baseball fans can spend several days perusing artifacts from Ty Cobb's sliding pads to bats used by Mickey Mantle and Mark McGwire.
+(See Chapter 13.) - ✓ Biltmore Estate, Asheville, North Carolina: This is a pricey museum but worth the expenditure.
+The massive 250-room Biltmore mansion and gardens give an extensive picture of how the other half once lived.
+(See Chapter 14.) - ✓ Alabama Music Hall of Fame, Tuscumbia, Alabama: Although the museum contains only the work of musicians who were born or lived in Alabama, the list is extensive, including Nat King Cole, Dinah Washington, Lionel Richie, Toni Tennille, and many others.
 It's a seeing and listening museum.
-See Chapter 16.

-Admiral Nimitz Museum and Museum of the Pacific, Fredericksburg, TX: The most extensive coverage of the World War II battles in the Pacific is located in the restored Nimitz Steamboat Hotel and Gardens.
-See Chapter 17.

-Museum Center at Union Terminal, Cincinnati, OH: The restored 1933 Art Deco railway station has become home to three excellent museums: the Cincinnati History Museum, Museum of Natural History, and a hands-on Children's Museum.
-See Chapter 18.

-Rock and Roll Hall of Fame and Museum, Cleveland, OH: A modern glass building designed by I. M. Pei houses a huge collection of artifacts such as life-size mannequins of John Lennon, Alice Cooper, and Michael Jackson plus many of their instruments.
-See Chapter 18.

-Ozark Folk Arts Center, Mountain View, AR: The center was created in 1973 to preserve the music, dance, handicrafts, and folkways of the Ozarks.
+(See Chapter 16.) - Admiral Nimitz Museum and National Museum of the Pacific War, Fredericksburg, Texas: The most extensive coverage of the World War II battles in the Pacific is located in the restored Nimitz Steamboat Hotel and Gardens.
+(See Chapter 17.) - ✓ Museum Center at Union Terminal, Cincinnati, Ohio: The restored 1933 Art Deco railway station has become home to three excellent museums: the Cincinnati History Museum, the Museum of Natural History, and the hands-on Children's Museum.
+(See Chapter 18.) - ✓ Rock and Roll Hall of Fame and Museum, Cleveland, Ohio: A modern glass building designed by I. M. Pei houses a huge collection of artifacts such as life-size mannequins of John Lennon, Alice Cooper, and Michael Jackson, plus many of their instruments.
+(See Chapter 18.) - ✓ Ozark Folk Arts Center, Mountain View, Arkansas: The center was created in 1973 to preserve the music, dance, handicrafts, and folkways of the Ozarks.
 You can wander among artisans and craftsmen at work and eat some down-home Ozark food.
-See Chapter 20.

-Buffalo Bill Center, Cody, WY: Five world-class museums are set in a sprawling complex containing the Buffalo Bill Museum, the Plains Indian Museum, the Whitney Gallery of Western Art, the Cody Firearms Museum, and the Draper Museum of Natural History.
-One can easily spend an entire day or more here.
-See Chapter 21.

-Hearst Castle, San Simeon, CA: Built over the years from 1919 to 1947, the building was never finished.
+(See Chapter 20.) - ✓ Buffalo Bill Center, Cody, Wyoming: Five world-class museums are set in a sprawling complex containing the Buffalo Bill Museum, the Plains Indian Museum, the Whitney Gallery of Western Art, the Cody Firearms Museum, and the Draper Museum of Natural History.
+You can easily spend an entire day or more here.
+(See Chapter 21.) - ✓ Hearst Castle, San Simeon, California: Built over the years from 1919 to 1947, the building was never finished.
 Four different tours are offered covering the interior and exterior of "The Ranch."
-See Chapter 24.
+(See Chapter 24.)

-Best national parks along the way

-Acadia National Park, ME: This park has a 27-mile Park Loop Road which makes a circle out of Bar Harbor and gives a good overview of the gardens, beaches, cliffs, and Cadillac Mountain.
-See Chapter 12.

-Shenandoah National Park, VA.
-Skyline Drive begins in this park and heads south into the Blue Ridge Parkway.
-Three RV campgrounds are located within the park.
-See Chapter 14.

-Great Smoky Mountains National Park, NC & TN: Located at the end of the Blue Ridge Parkway, the park has an 11-mile, one-way, loop road off Newfound Gap Road that is a must see.
-See Chapter 14.

-Vicksburg National Military Park, MS: This is the site of one of the most decisive battles of the Civil War.
-A 16-mile auto tour runs through the park and its monuments.
-See Chapter 16.

-Lyndon B. Johnson National Park, TX: The park is divided into two parts with the visitor center located in Stonewall.
-This is the only way you can enter the ranch.
-See Chapter 17.